dsobon/munin-ramfs/README.md

 limitations
 ===========
 * up to 1 hour of rrd data files may be lost if init stop script is not executed.
-* graph files (png,html) are still generated onto persistent disk.
+* graph files (png,html) are still generated onto persistent storage.
 * munin-cron-graph does not handle failover (*_ORIG location) if ramfs is not started/mounted.
-* no error handling if all rrd data files exceed free ram.
+* no error handling if rrd data total size exceeds available free ram.
 * tested on Debian stable ("squeeze" 6.0) with DRBD and pacemaker.

 author